Skip to content

 Type Location

-Global includes/ClicShopping/Conf/global.php
+Global Core/ClicShopping/Conf/global.php

-Shop includes/ClicShopping/Sites/Shop/site_conf.php
+Shop Core/ClicShopping/Sites/Shop/site_conf.php

-Shop includes/ClicShopping/Sites/ClicShoppingAdmin/site_conf.php
+Shop Core/ClicShopping/Sites/ClicShoppingAdmin/site_conf.php

 The global configuration file and all site configuration files are automatically loaded into their own groups when the framework is initialized.
 The global configuration file is loaded into a 'global' group, and the site configuration files are loaded into their own Site group (eg, 'ClicShoppingAdmin', and 'Shop').